johno/gulp-throttle/README.md

 # Gulp Throttle

-Gulp plugin to test websites for slow connections by throttling your stream.
+A gulp plugin to test your web app with slow internet connections.
+Based off of grunt-throttle.

 ## Installation